Isaacwilliam4/INSyT/README.md

 ```bash
 insyt --watch /path/to/your/file1 /path/to/your/file2 /path/to/dir/
 ```
 Replace `/path/to/your/file1` and `/path/to/your/file2` with the actual paths to the files you want to watch.
 The file watcher will then monitor these files for any changes and load the new lines into the database.
-If you pass in a directory.
-The system will monitor all files within that directory.
+If you pass in a directory, the system will monitor all files within that directory.

 It will also place new lines into a redis queue for classification and analysis, as well as process those jobs.